iainctduncan/CSC581/assignment-1/README.rst

 ---------
 Polyphony and scoring is handled using a Csound like score language and a scheduler.
 See video.

-2023-02-06 - missing is the Max and Csound implementation for questions 7 and 8, these will be added tomorrow.
+2023-02-12 - I have added questions 1-4 in Max and Csound

 Advanced questions